wpsharks/s2member/readme.txt

 Text Domain: s2member
 Domain Path: /src/includes/translations

-s2Member is a powerful free membership plugin for WordPress.
+s2Member® is a powerful free membership plugin for WordPress.
 Protect members only content with Member Level Roles and Access Capabilities.

 == Description ==

-The free s2Member Framework integrates with PayPal's Website Payments Standard (also free).
+The free s2Member® Framework lets you protect WordPress content and offer users a secure checkout solution to get access.

 Easy to configure and highly extensible.

+You can protect the whole site, certain areas, or even just parts of pages.

 Sell recurring (or non-recurring) subscriptions with lots of flexibility.
 Or sell "Buy Now" access in various ways.

-You can protect the whole site, certain areas, or even just parts of pages.

 Protect your WordPress posts, pages, tags, categories, URIs, BuddyPress/bbPress, and even portions of them.